tambovtsev-io/aith-frontend-video-landing/README.md

-# Luminary Films — Video Production Agency Landing Page
+# Demo Project for Video Production Agency Landing Page

 A portfolio landing page for a fictional video production agency, built with **Astro 5**, **Tailwind CSS v4**, and **Markdown content collections**.